 The SIMPLE IRA is a plan for small businesses with 100 or fewer employees who have no other qualified plans.
-It's popular with investors who pay themselves less than $45,000 per year.
-With a SIMPLE plan, contributions are tax deductible, and earnings within the account are tax free until withdrawn.
+With a SIMPLE plan, contributions are tax deductible, and earnings within the account are tax-free until withdrawn.

 Employers are generally required to match each employee’s salary reduction contributions, on a dollar-for-dollar basis, up to 3% of the employee’s compensation.